Making beauty work for you

 Escort.
 That still sounds like such a dirty word to people – and especially to parents, which is why you will never tell them about your 'career'.
-Because the first thing they will think of is prostitution.
+Because the first thing they will think of is sex work.

 Colloquially, a lot of people call this having a sugar daddy or a sugar mummy – yes, it's popular across both sexes.
 But is it really as terrible as some people make it sound?

 After all, it's an arrangement between two adults who have consented to whatever they have discussed beforehand, whether in terms of favours, company, or product.
 Can this really be held against them, if they are both truly getting what they want, nothing more, nothing less?